Yangzhou: Tomb of Puhaddin

 This is essentially a Ming dynasty graveyard that includes the tomb of Puhaddin.
-According to information at the tomb, he was a 16th generation descendant of Muhammad, The Prophet.
+According to information at the tomb, he was a 16th generation descendant of Muhammad, the prophet.
 The tomb is on the eastern bank of the (Old) Grand Canal in the eastern sector of the city and is adjacent to a mosque which houses a collection of valuable materials documenting China's relations with Muslim countries.

-Ge Garden (, Gè Yuán)
+Ge Garden

-The entrance to this typical southern style garden with its luxuriant bamboo groves, ponds, and rock grottoes is on Dongguan St. in the city's northeast section.
-Designed by the great Qing dynasty landscape painter Shi Tao for Wang Yingtai, an officer of the Qing imperial court, this garden takes its name from the shape of bamboo leaves which resemble the Chinese character ge, meaning "a" or "an."

-He Garden (, Hé Yuán)
+Ge Garden or Geyuan is a Jiangnan estate and garden, reckoned among the most refined and beautiful in China.
+Erected off Dongguan Road over a previous estate, the present design was established and named by the prosperous salt merchant Huang Zhiyun, who named it in honor of the virtues of the bamboo that appear in his name and throughout the garden.
+It is particularly famed for its four rockeries intended to represent the seasons.